 Did you know that since 2010, the aging population has been on the rise?
 By 2050, projections indicate the population over 65 will increase by 8% comprise about 21% of the population.

 The Center for Elder Law & Justice (CELJ) began its free legal services for the elderly in 1978.
 Our mission has always been to help the elderly, disabled, and financially eligible live independently and with dignity.
 We do this by advocating for our clients.

 So why Elder Law?

-The geriatric population in our community has been on the rise as well as the mistreatment of the elderly.
+The senior population in our community has been on the rise as well as the mistreatment of the elderly.
 With this growing need, we take pride in knowing that our office is here to advocate for the aging community.

 WHAT IS ELDER LAW?